reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 # Wisdom for Sale

-<span style="color:red;">Under Construction - Outline Phase</span>

-This tutorial introduces you to Reach DApp development by showing you how to build *Wisdom for Sale*, a command-line and web decentralized application that enables a seller and a buyer to exchange wisdom for crypto via a smart contract running on an Algorand, Ethereum, or Conflux local consensus network:
+This tutorial introduces you to Reach DApp development by showing you how to build Wisdom for Sale, a command-line and web decentralized application that enables a seller and a buyer to exchange wisdom for crypto via a smart contract running on an Algorand, Ethereum, or Conflux local consensus network:

 **Seller**